 Will range is most cases from $50-$800 depending on the amount of waste disposal, water, and electricity consumed by an operator at their location.
 This fee is eliminated in Focus Community Area parks.

 Minimum liability policy limit shall be, but not limited to, $1,000,000 per occurrence and $2,000,000 in the aggregate.
-You will be required to name the Chicago Park District and Park Concession Management, LLC as additional insured on a primary and non- contributory basis.
+You will be required to name the Chicago Park District and UCG Associates as additional insured on a primary and non- contributory basis.
 (Note: It is recommended to shop around; many companies quote a minimum rate of approximately $750.00 for an annual policy).
 You are responsible for maintaining and keeping the insurance current.

 Approximately $320.00/person.